Resources for Grantseekers

 View a tutorial to learn about the Collaborator tool

-With the exception of In Youth We Trust grants, all applications must be submitted via CFNIL's online grants portal
+With the exception of In Youth We Trust YOUTH grants, all applications must be submitted via CFNIL's online grants portal

 The CFNIL online grants portal requires internet access for you to login, view, and work on your application.
 However, you may choose to work on questions offline in Word or another word processing application without internet access, and copy/paste them into the online application when you are back online.